-Just like well-maintained roads and bridges, MoDOT delivers information.
-The citizens of Missouri expect timely, accurate and understandable information from their department of transportation.
+Just like well-maintained roads and bridges, information is one of MoDOT's deliverables.
+The citizens of Missouri have come to expect timely, accurate and understandable information from their department of transportation.
 Whether it's a press release, e-update, text alert or a notice of a public meeting, MoDOT makes every effort to get the word out as quickly and as clearly as possible.
 The results of this effort are public trust and respect.
-With numbers consistently topping 90 percent agreement for the past four years, this measure shows that the department meets our customers' high expectations.
+With numbers consistently topping 90 percent agreement for the past four years, this measure shows that the department meets the high expectations of our citizens.